Blox-Net

 Blox-Net Design Generation

 Blox-Net generates designs by sequentially prompting GPT-4o to develop a design plan and place blocks in a simulator.
 Then, GPT-4o receives visual and stability feedback from the simulator and makes adjustments.
 This process is performed 10 times in parallel and GPT-4o is used to select the design which looks the best.
-An automated perturbation redesign process introduces tolerances and improves stability to improve the constructability of the design.
+An automated perturbation redesign process introduces tolerances and improves stability to improve design constructability.

 Additional Generation Examples